ivanseibel/fastfeet/frontend/README.md

 $ yarn start
 ```

+**IMPORTANT**

+Axios baseURL must be equal to APP_URL const from back-end .env file, or front-end will not show avatars correctly.

 You can see the instructions to get up the API [HERE](https://github.com/ivanseibel/fastfeet/tree/master/backend#6-how-to-run).

-**IMPORTANT**: axios baseURL must be equal to APP_URL const from back-end .env file, or front-end will not show avatars correctly.

 # 6. License